danielfm/danielfm.github.io/about.md

 ---

-My name is Daniel Martins and I'm a senior software engineer currently working at [globo.com](http://globo.com), the internet branch of the largest mass media group of Latin America.
+My name is Daniel Martins and I'm a senior software engineer currently working at [descomplica.com.br](http://descomplica.com.br), the largest online classroom in Brazil.

 I'm passionate about open source software, programming languages (specially the weird ones), machine learning, and pretty much any computer science magic you